lorettac953/Final-Project---Netflix-Ratings/README.md

 Team 6:  Alexander San Filippo, Zach Snyder and Loretta Cortez

-Objective:  Train a model using Netflix movies information to create an algorithm that will better predict movie ratings.
+Objective:  Train a model using Netflix movie ratings that will allow us to develop an algorithm for providing movie recommendations in a user interface.